 It’s a great place for a Paris stay, both grand and homely.
-It’s ideal for celebrations (brilliant for a birthday treat).
+It’s ideal for celebrations (brilliant for a birthday treat or anniversary).
 Perfect to pop into for lunch at the iconic Fouquet’s brasserie, or dine at Le Joy.
 Take an afternoon tea, hot chocolate or aperitif break, relax in the spa… And it totally lives up to its 5 star status.

 Find out more, and book your room at Hotel Fouquet’s Barrière Paris : Hotelsbarriere.com